cdevelopment010/insta-clone/Notes.md

 # Things that are broken (like my brain right now)

 - [x] Images for post need reworking.
 On hover they should turn light gray and this isn't possible with using the svg as an image source.
-- [ ] Implement storage for photos/images
+- [x] Implement storage for photos/images
-  - [ ] This will need a folder for user profile pictures
+  - [x] This will need a folder for user profile pictures
   - [x] and a folder for post images
-- [ ] On posts, show username not ID (will need to access the user collection)
+- [x] On posts, show username not ID (will need to access the user collection)
 - [x] Sign in should redirect user to home page.
-- [ ] Need to check sign in with email/password - probably need to update code.
+- [x] Need to check sign in with email/password - probably need to update code.
+- [ ] Re-write home/profile to work within the menu
+- [ ] Style new user page
+- [ ] Style profile page
+- [ ] multi-image posts.
+- [ ] refresh on post created